Please ensure Javascript is enabled for purposes of website accessibility

 The short answer is no. No definitive evidence supports the claim that sugar consumption causes dementia.
 However, a diet high in sugar can lead to other health issues that increase the risk of developing dementia.

-Consuming too much sugar can lead to inflammation in the body and brain, which has been linked to various health problems, including neurodegenerative diseases like Alzheimer’s.
-Inflammation can cause oxidative stress, damaging cells, including neurons, and leading to cognitive decline.
+Consuming too much sugar can lead to inflammation in the body and brain.
+It’s linked to various health problems, including neurodegenerative diseases like Alzheimer’s.

 It’s important to note that not all sugar is created equal.
 Natural sugars found in fruits and vegetables are not as harmful to the body as refined sugars found in processed foods and drinks.
 Consuming too much refined sugar can lead to a variety of health problems beyond inflammation, including: